 Thread count (TC) refers to the number of threads (both horizontal weft and vertical warp) woven into one square inch of fabric.

-• The Promise: Higher thread count suggests a softer, finer, and more durable fabric.
+• The Promise: Higher thread count suggests a softer, finer, and more durable hotel linen fabric.

 • The Reality: While important, thread count has its limits.
 A count between 200-400 is often the sweet spot for quality.
 Beware of extremely high numbers (like 1000+), which can be artificially inflated using multi-ply yarns or inferior, thin threads, resulting in a heavy, less breathable fabric that may not be as durable.